-We ensure the provision of a safe, secure, hygienic and positive environment for children, families and staff, thus promoting trust, familiarity and exploration of learning.
+We ensure the provision of a safe, secure, hygienic, and positive environment for children, families, and educators, thus promoting trust, familiarity and exploration of learning.

 We will provide an educational program based on ‘Belonging, Being & Becoming: The Early Years Framework’.